barnazaka/calmbot/README.md

 The **Peace with Oneself** challenge calls for solutions to help individuals heal from emotional distress and unresolved trauma, which often originate in childhood and are exacerbated by external chaos.
 CalmBot addresses this by:

-- **Acknowledging Trauma:** Recognizes potential wounds (e.g., neglect, betrayal) with empathy, validating users’ emotions.
+- **Acknowledging Trauma:** Recognises potential wounds (e.g., neglect, betrayal) with empathy, validating users’ emotions.
 - **Empowering Healing:** Offers actionable steps like journaling, breathing exercises, and mindfulness to process pain.
 - **Building Resilience:** Motivates users to break cycles of avoidance and find strength in their journey.
 - **Creating Calm:** Provides tools like the Serenity Garden and chat support to anchor users in peace.